 Anatomy in detail:

-The largest skeletal muscles of the body, the left and right gluteus maximus muscles form the superficial muscle layer of the buttocks.
+The left and right gluteus maximus muscles are the largest skeletal muscles of the body, forming the superficial muscle layer of the buttocks.

 The gluteus maximus muscles attach to multiple structures, many more than the current standard description covers.

-The gluteus maximus muscles cover a lot of complicated anatomy in the pelvic region - many smaller muscles and a complex web of connective tissues that are prone to stress and pain.
+The gluteus maximus muscles cover a lot of complicated anatomy in the posterior pelvic region.